tsoneil/Paytm-HomePage-Clone/README.md

 <!-- ## About Project -->

-  - in this project  built a In this project, i cloned paytm.com home-webpage using html and tailwind css.
+  - in this project cloned paytm.com home-webpage using html and tailwind css.
   - all pictures and assets are from paytm official and using pure tailwind css (Mobile Responsive).